Digital Exclusive: Show of Hands spotlight, SMART Center

-SMART Center is presenting in hopes to fund new signage for the front of the building and a special addition to attract attention.
+SMART Center is presenting in hopes to fund new signage for the front of the building and special additions to attract attention.

 The plans are to put a replica T-Rex head sticking out of the side window on the second floor of the building.